Rangers explode in the ninth to beat Athletics - NewsBreak

 Trivino (1-3) took the loss for the Athletics, who had a two-game winning streak snapped.

 The Rangers took a 1-0 lead in the top of the second inning.
-Cole Kalhoun singled to open the frame and took second base on a throwing error by Elvis Andrus that allowed Jonah Heim to reach first.
+Kole Calhoun singled to open the frame and took second on a throwing error by Elvis Andrus that allowed Jonah Heim to reach first.
 After a strikeout, Lowe walked to load the bases.
-Andy Ibanez then walked with two outs to force in Kalhoun.
+Andy Ibanez then walked with two outs to force in Calhoun.

 Oakland tied the game in the fourth as Chad Pinder singled, went to third on Sean Murphy’s double and came across when Texas starting pitcher Martin Perez uncorked a two-out wild pitch.

-Note: EditorsNote: 2nd update: Tweak 2nd graf; in 4th graf, change ‘perfect’ to ‘scoreless’; 7th graf, fix spellings of Kole and Calhoun;